 You can also go to ITA Matrix to check-out the cheapest day for any month.

 - Consider using multiple airlines for your trip instead of one carrier all the way through.
-Search a round trip fare and then multiple one way routes…compare the price and see which one is cheaper.
-Often one way routes can be a lot cheaper…it’s a fun exercise, so give it a try.
+Search a round-trip fare and then multiple one-way routes…compare the price and see which one is cheaper.
+Often one-way routes can be a lot cheaper…it’s a fun exercise, so give it a try.
 Recently I flew to Auckland with Jetstar and back to Wellington with Air New Zealand, it was the cheaper option.

 - Sign up to alerts.
 If you’re planning to travel in the next 12 months and haven’t decided on your dates or you frequently visit a city…set up a travel alert!
-These alerts, will let you know when the prices are at their best.
+These alerts will let you know when the prices are at their best.
 Have a look at Airfarewatchdog, they’re a great tool for monitoring prices!
 They also do accommodation alerts too.

 - Rewards and incentive programmes are a great idea to sign up to as well.
-Why not be rewarded for traveling, which you can then spend on flights, hotels, rental cars and other things that make life and travel more enjoyable.
+Why not be rewarded for travelling, which you can then spend on flights, hotels, rental cars and other things that make life and travel more enjoyable.

 - Have you heard of secret hotel rooms?
 This is a great tip if you want luxury accommodation at very cheap prices.
 Even the best hotels can’t fill all their rooms all the time, so they sell their excess rooms at reduced rates.
 To keep their reputation intact and so it doesn’t upset other guests, these rooms are sold on booking sites like Hotwire where the hotel name is not identified.
 You’ll get the hotel name after you book…which ensures the hotel keeps its good image and you get a great deal.
 If your curious to know who the hotel is, with a little detective work you can actually figure it out.
-Start with googling the hotels description…the booking site often uses the same description for both its secret hotel page and its regular listing page for the same hotel.
+Start with googling the hotel’s description…the booking site often uses the same description for both its secret hotel page and its regular listing page for the same hotel.
 Then look for all available hotel rooms in the city, then narrow down the results based on the features of the secret hotel.
 Thirdly this should help confirm your guess…take a note of the hotel’s star rating and its TripAdvisor review score.
 Head to TripAdvisor, then search for hotels in the same area with the same user review score.

 - How to find cheap rental cars.
 Use the search engine sites above and with one quick search you can compare all the major brands like Ace, Avis, Budget, Europcar, Ezi, Hertz and Thrifty.

-- Look for rental car companies that offer all inclusive rates.
+- Look for rental car companies that offer all-inclusive rates.
 All rental car companies in New Zealand will offer this…however always read the terms and conditions first.
-With insurance there are things you need to know…all companies will have an excess and this will be listed in the terms and conditions.
+With insurance, there are things you need to know…all companies will have an excess and this will be listed in the terms and conditions.
 Most companies will offer a complete cover package, which is at an additional cost, this will reduce the excess to zero.
-Read area’s where the vehicle can not be taken…I was surprised when I read this.
-Additional driver, some companies will charge and others won’t, so check the terms and conditions before booking.
+Read area’s where the vehicle cannot be taken…I was surprised when I read this.
+Additional driver, some companies will charge and others won’t so check the terms and conditions before booking.